The Federation Strikes Back: A Survey of Federated Learning Privacy Attacks, Defenses, Applications, and Policy Landscape: Relation to Prior Surveys

 \section{Relation to Prior Surveys}

 Federated learning was originally introduced as a method to collaboratively train machine learning models while allowing users to keep their data local and private.
 Despite this, many prior works have shown that the updates sent to a server still inherently include sensitive information that can be used to leak either properties of the data or reconstruct them directly.
 Following this, much work has also been done in the area of FL privacy defense.
 To motivate our work, we first compare the prior surveys in FL privacy and discuss the missing pieces.
-Table~\ref{tab:related_surveys} shows a summary of prior surveys compared to this work.
+Table~\ref{tab:related_surveys} shows a summary of previous surveys compared to this work.

-Many surveys have looked at the privacy aspect of FL. \cite{el2022differential,khan2023federated,li2020federated} discuss privacy defense in FL with little discussion on privacy attacks.
-Other surveys~\cite{mothukuri2021survey,zhang2022challenges,yin2021comprehensive,bouacida2021vulnerabilities,chen2022federated,sikandar2023detailed,liu2022threats} look at privacy attacks, but are missing discussion on more recent catastrophic attack methods such as linear layer leakage for data reconstruction or membership inference attacks that don't require training data. \cite{chen2023privacy} discuss the trade-off between privacy and fairness in FL.
+Many surveys have looked at the privacy aspect of FL.
+The works of \cite{el2022differential,khan2023federated,li2020federated} discuss privacy defense in FL with little discussion on privacy attacks.
+Other surveys~\cite{mothukuri2021survey,zhang2022challenges,yin2021comprehensive,bouacida2021vulnerabilities,chen2022federated,sikandar2023detailed,liu2022threats} look at privacy attacks, but are missing discussion on more recent catastrophic attack methods such as linear layer leakage for data reconstruction or membership inference attacks that do not require training data. \citet{chen2023privacy} discusses the trade-off between privacy and fairness in FL.
 While the methods of optimization and closed-form linear layer leakage attacks are discussed, the work still misses other key data reconstruction methods such as multi-round disaggregation or attacks targeted against secure aggregation.
-Similarly, \cite{rigaki2023survey} discusses privacy attacks in machine learning but also lacks many current privacy attacks specific to FL. \cite{lyu2022privacy} is the closest survey to ours, focusing on security and privacy attacks and defenses in FL.
+Similarly, \citet{rigaki2023survey} discusses privacy attacks in machine learning but also lacks many current privacy attacks specific to FL. \citet{lyu2022privacy} is the closest survey to ours, focusing on security and privacy attacks and defenses in FL.
 However, important discussion on the key limitations of attacks and defenses is missing.
-Similarly, discussion into recently introduced data reconstruction attacks such as~\cite{fowl2022robbing,wen2022fishing,lam2021gradient,kariyappa2022cocktail} are also missing.
+Similarly, recent, powerful data reconstruction attacks such as~\cite{fowl2022robbing,wen2022fishing,lam2021gradient,kariyappa2022cocktail} are missing.